 Most women intuitively have the feeling that while the pill may have made their periods easier, more regular or made those pesky hormonal symptoms disappear, it didn't actually address WHY they had those symptoms in the first place.

-Hormonal contraceptives indeed have consequences, which is why many women are seeking out non-hormonal contraceptives such as birth control pills without hormonesa as an alternative to the pill.
+Hormonal contraceptives indeed have consequences, which is why many women are seeking out non-hormonal contraceptives such as non hormonal pills without hormonesa as an alternative to the pill.

 What ever your reason for ditching the pill, I want you to know there are non-hormonal alternatives that prevent pregnancy.